 Uber or Lyft are the most popular hired vehicles in Alpharetta.
-Taxis, Ubers, cabs, buses, shuttles, and any type of public transportation is considered a common carrier.
+Taxis, Uber, cabs, buses, shuttles, and any type of public transportation are considered common carriers.
 If a person is in an accident with a hired driver, they should take the same steps as they would in any other accident.
-If they are in an accident with a regular car, an Uber, or a chartered ride, you should call the police and dial 911.
+If they are in an accident with a regular car, an Uber, or a chartered ride, they should call the police and dial 911.

 After seeking medical help, those who have been involved in a collision should reach out to a seasoned car accident attorney.
-An Alpharetta Uber/Lyft car accident lawyer could investigate the cause of the collision and help you recover compensation for damages.
+An Alpharetta rideshare accident lawyer could investigate the cause of the collision and help you recover compensation for damages.

-Who Is Responsible for Paying Damages in Alpharetta Uber Accidents?
+Who Is Responsible for Paying Damages in an Uber or Lyft Accident?

 Rideshare companies must carry a certain amount of insurance, usually, a million dollars.
 The biggest issue is whether the Uber driver or Lyft driver is on duty or off duty during the time when they cause the accident.
-If they are on duty, they have their professional liability insurance.
+If they are on duty, they have their professional liability insurance through the rideshare company.
 If they are off duty, they may only have insurance on their vehicle as their personal policy.

 Recovering Damages Following a Common Carrier Crash